 The small group size allowed for interaction amongst us and for Marc to stop for questions when people had them.
 Though there was definitely a level of professionalism from Marc and most attendees were clearly there to learn, the atmosphere was relaxed and there was room for some laughter.

-It was the first time Marc had given this particular workshop and he’d prepared too much material to fit in to the alloted 4 hours so we ran over by about 40 minutes.
-I was actually really happy about this, I was learning a lot and had nowhere else to be that afternoon.
-It also meant great value for money 🙂
+It was the first time Marc had given this particular workshop and he’d prepared too much material to fit in to the allotted 4 hours so we ran over by about 40 minutes.
+I was actually really happy about this as I was learning a lot and had nowhere else to be that afternoon.

 1. Healing Happens Through Intensification